NOW 50% OFF | USE CODE: CLF50%OFF

 HIGHLY RECOMMENDED - Video Librarian | HIGHLY RECOMMENDED - Social Responsibilities Roundtable | OFFICIAL SELECTION - Sundance Film Festival

 Date of Completion: 2014 | Run Time: 93 minutes | Language: English & Spanish with English subtitles | Captions: No | Includes: Transcript & Educational Guide | Director: Richard Ray Perez | Producer: Molly O'Brien

-CESAR'S LAST FAST is a Sundance feature documentary about the private sacrifice and spiritual conviction behind César Chavez’s struggle for the humane treatment of America’s farm workers.
+CESAR'S LAST FAST is a Sundance feature documentary about the private sacrifice and spiritual conviction behind César Chavez’s struggle for the humane treatment of America’s farmworkers.
 A panorama of Mexican American and American history, civil rights, non-violent protest tactics, the environment, labor struggles, Catholic and Indigenous religious practices, this important documentary gives students unprecedented insight into Chavez's life and the historic farmworker movement.
-By featuring never-before-seen footage of Chavez’s 1988 “Fast for Life,” a 36-day act of self imposed penance, CESAR'S LAST FAST give viewers a detailed and intimate account of Chavez' response to the resistance he faced in his all-consuming quest to stop growers from spraying pesticide on farm workers.
+By featuring never-before-seen footage of Chavez’s 1988 “Fast for Life,” a 36-day act of self-imposed penance, CESAR'S LAST FAST gives viewers a detailed and intimate account of Chavez' response to the resistance he faced in his all-consuming quest to stop growers from spraying pesticide on farmworkers.
 For young people, the film is a moving introduction to a pioneering social justice movement, and the individuals and communities who continue to creatively confront the inequalities they face every day.